KVM GPU

 Available in VPC

-This guide describes how to create and manage a KVM-based GPU Server from the NAVER Cloud Platform console.
+You can create and manage KVM-based GPU servers in the NAVER Cloud Platform console.

 Note

 • NAVER Cloud Platform provides a High Availability (HA) structure to prepare for failures in the physical server, such as memory, CPU, and power supply.
-HA is a policy for preventing hardware failures from expanding to the Virtual Machine (VM) server.
-It supports Live Migration, which automatically migrates the VM on the host server to another secure host server when a failure occurs in the aforementioned host server.
+HA is a policy for preventing hardware failures from expanding into the virtual machine (VM) server.
+It supports live migration, which automatically migrates the VM on the host server to another secure host server when a failure occurs in the aforementioned host server.
 However, the VM server is rebooted when an error occurs where Live Migration cannot be initiated.
-If you are operating a service with a single VM server, server restarts can cause service outages.
-To reduce the frequency of such failures, it is recommended to implement VM server redundancy as described in the guidance above.
+If the service is operated on a single VM server, a VM restart may cause a service disruption.
+To reduce the frequency of failures, it is recommended to configure VM server redundancy as described above.

-You can view the GPU Server information in the same way as viewing regular server information.
-For more information, see Check server information.
+You can view GPU server information in the same way as general server information.
+For more information, see View server information.

 Caution